kubernetes/website/content/en/docs/tasks/configmap-secret/managing-secret-using-config-file.md

 <!-- steps -->

-## Create the Config file
+## Create the Secret {#create-the-config-file}

-You can define the `Secret` object in a file first, in JSON or YAML format, and then create that object.
+You can define the `Secret` object in a manifest first, in JSON or YAML format, and then create that object.
 The [Secret](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#secret-v1-core) resource contains two maps: `data` and `stringData`.
 The `data` field is used to store arbitrary data, encoded using base64.
 The